stackhpc/ansible-role-cluster-infra/README.md

 `cluster_auth`: Optional dictionary containing authentication information.

+`cluster_cloud`: Optional name of the OpenStack client config cloud name to use.

 `cluster_state`: Desired state of the cluster, either `present` or `absent`.
 The default value is `present`.